AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/places.md

 * Validate setup in Assurance.
 * Update your app to register the Places extension.
 * Implement geo-location tracking from the Places service in your app.

-## Prerequisites

-* Successfully built and run app with the proper SDKs installed and configured.

-## Learning objectives

-In this lesson, you will

-* Update your Edge configuration for Decision Management.
-* Update your tag property with the Journey Optimizer - Decisioning extension.
-* Update your schema to capture proposition events.
-* Validate setup in Assurance.
-* Create an offer decision, based on offers in Journey Optimizer - Decision Management.
-* Update your app to register the Optimizer extension.
-* Implement offers from Decision Management in your app.

 ## Setup